The

 When people come into the worship space we encourage them to visit, welcome those who are visiting, and volunteer to help lead the worship service.
 A usual worship service will involve as many as fifteen participants in some form of ledership or ministry.
 We sit in a circular formation, with no elevations for furnature or Pastor's seating.
 The Appointed Pastor sits with everyone else, however, he/she is identified by wearing the "stole" for the first half of the service and the "chasuble" for the second half of the service.

-First Bell A singular bell rings 40 times to call everyone to five minutes of prayer.
-Usually people place bookmarks in their Bibles for the readings which are listed on a bulletin distributed at the entrance way.
+to five minutes of prayer.
+Usually people place bookmarks in their Bibles for

-Second Bells After five minutes a choir of bells joyfully announce the beginning of the worship service.
+Second Bells After five minutes a choir of bells joyfully

 Pastoral Welcome

-Someone from the Congregation welcomes everyone and invites us to participate in all parts of the worship service, as we feel comfortable.
-We always say: "You are as welcome here as Christ Jesus himself."
+in all parts of the worship service, as we feel comfortable.
+We always say:

 Here is Myron from Syracuse leading the worship service.